This article was last updated on April 24, 2025.

 - Assisting the person in dealing with disability-related stress or pain;

-- Assisting a person with mental illness to leave the isolation of home or to interact with others
+- Assisting a person with a mental illness to leave the isolation of home or to interact with others

 - Enabling a person to deal with the symptoms or effects of major depression by providing a reason to live